kph/platina-goes-release/README.md

 If these packages change, you will need to update the versions at the top of the debian distribution on `platina.io:/srv/goes/debian`.
-The names of this are `platina-apt-source_buster-unstable.deb` and `platina-archive-keyring-buster-unstable.deb`.
+The names of this are `platina-apt-source_stretch.deb` and `platina-archive-keyring-stretchyy.deb`.

 # Publishing new recovery versions of goes-boot